kashyap05092007-pixel/CodeAlpha_HangmanGame-/README.md

 # 🎮 Hangman Game in Python

 A simple text-based Hangman Game built using Python.
-This project was created as part of the Python Programming Internship by :contentReference[oaicite:1]{index=1}.
+This project was created as part of the Python Programming Internship by : CodeAlpha

 ---